Speaker Series Archive

 From the NC NM4R Speaker Series, featuring Daniel Lench, Ph.D.: "Neuroimaging as a Guide to Develop Brain Stimulation for Parkinson's Disease," May 1, 2024, 12 noon Eastern

-Neuroimaging as a Guide to Develop Brain Stimulation for Parkinson's Disease - video coming soon!
+Neuroimaging as a Guide to Develop Brain Stimulation for Parkinson's Disease decorative graphic

 Dr. Lench is currently a NIND/NIH K99 postdoctoral fellow in the Department of Neurology at the Medical University of South Carolina.
 Daniel's research focuses on the brain circuitry underlying movement disorders and how it can be modulated to improve rehabilitation outcomes.
 This includes the use of invasive (DBS) and non-invasive (TMS) brain stimulation approaches in conjunction with neuroimaging (Diffusion MRI, fMRI).